DAMIEN BOL

 damien.bol@sciencespo.fr

-I'm a FNSP Professor of Political Behavior at the Center for Political Research (CEVIPOF) in Sciences Po Paris.
-Prior to my current position, I worked at the University of Montreal and King's College London where I directed the Quantitative Political Economy Group during 5 years.
-Before that, I completed my studies, including PhD, at my local university in Belgium, the University of Louvain.
+I'm a political scientist at the Center for Political Research (CEVIPOF) in Sciences Po Paris.
+Prior to my current position, I worked at the University of Montreal and King's College London.
+I earned my PhD from the University of Louvain, my local university in my home region of Belgium.

-Below is a selection of my favorite articles that best represent my current research interests.
+Below is a selection of my favorite publications that best represent my current research interests.
 For a full list see, here.

 SELECTED RECENT PUBLICATIONS